atick-faisal/label-studio/docs/source/tutorials/yolo.md

 ## Object detection using `RectangleLabels`

 YOLO models provide bounding box detection, also known as "object detection."
-Label Studio supports this with the `RectangleLabels` control tag.
+Annotation Hub supports this with the `RectangleLabels` control tag.

 YOLO OBB models are also supported.